 From their words and their appearance to their actions, employees embody your brand to your customers.
 Educate employees about your brand and set standards for how you expect them to convey it.
 You may have them follow specific procedures on the job, use certain words when talking to customers, or even dress a certain way, such as wearing a uniform or a business suit.

 10. Protect your brand

 Once you’ve created your small business brand, do everything you can to protect it (including incorporating your business).
-A registered trademark protects your brand name, your logo, and your business’s slogan.
-You can search for existing trademarks right on our site.
-Get acquainted with the trademark process at the United States Patent and Trademark Office (USPTO) website.
-The site guides you all the details of applying for trademark protection.
+And don’t forget a registered trademark is the only way to truly protect your brand name, your logo, and your business’s slogan across all states.
+You can search for existing trademarks and you can get acquainted with the trademark process at the United States Patent and Trademark Office (USPTO) website.
+This website site guides you through all the details of applying for trademark protection.
 Once you have your trademark and are using it, make sure to maintain and renew it as necessary.